-I found this particular program in a larger package of Unix utilities for Windows systems called "Cygwin".
-Obviously, this is not an endorsement of them, or of us by them.
-I use it here strictly for the sake of example.
+I found this program in a larger package of Unix utilities for Windows systems called "Cygwin".
+Obviously, this is not an endorsement of them or of us by them.
+I use it here strictly for the sake of an example.

 Since this is a simple setup on purpose, I’ll restrict the command line options I use here.
-Please note that the program actually has a wide variety of switches and seemingly thorough online help.
-If you need to convert text to PostScript, it's worth taking a look at this program.
+Please note that the program has a wide variety of switches and seemingly thorough online help.
+If you need to convert text to PostScript, it's worth looking at this program.

 The following shows the very minimalistic setup I used for this action: